decretist/Dissertation/Chapter3/chapter3.markdown

 attention by Francesco Reali as evidence that Gratian, the author of the first recension, died as bishop of Chiusi on the feast day of St.
 Lawrence (August 10) in either 1144 or 1145.[42]
-The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with Winroth's axiomatic assumption of an 1139 *terminus post quem* for the first recension, strengthens the case from his perspective that Gratian, having been elevated to a bishopric not
+The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop," considered along with Winroth's axiomatic assumption of an 1139 *terminus post quem* for the first recension, strengthens the case from his perspective that Gratian, having been elevated to a bishopric not